thatisoneword/flynorcal/README.md

-Clone the project navigate to the new repo and run `npm install` run `npm start` a browser should automatically start at 'http://localhost:3000' When you update files you changes are usually automatically reflected in the browser.
+Clone the project navigate to the new repo and run `npm install` run `npm start` a browser should automatically start at 'http://localhost:3000' When you update files changes are automatically reflected in the browser.

 ## Building For Production